• Skip to primary navigation

 • 2-in-1 design for under a desk and on its own

-• Folds in half and stored upright
+• Folds in half and can be stored upright

 • Very compact and lightweight